Deflaktor/BazaarIsMyHaven/README.md

 ## Known issues

 - Lunar Shop Terminal Price and Equipment Price labels are **not** displayed.
 This can't be fixed with a server-side mod.
-- Having FunctionalCoupler can result in duplicating equipment in the bazaar when BuyToInventory is enabled.